dbrugne/donut/README.md

 - [ ] On onetoone focus trigger a (user:status<->user:status) to ask for connectivity and block message posting
 - [ ] Replace room:out by user:disconnect sometimes
 - [ ] Change the to server->client messages : room:join/leave and user:open/close (for something like ?)
+- [ ] Add "your rooms" on homepage
 - [ ] Room ops (room:op, room:deop, room:topic)
-- [ ] Upgrade socket.io to 1.0
-  - [ ] Use redis for sessions (for socket and express)
-  - [ ] user:nickname, user:avatar, user:color messages
-  - [ ] room:avatar, user:color messages
-  - [ ] Add a check on connection to verify is user have "username"

 **User**
 - [x] Add help text for each field